RKH1988/book-search-engine/README.md

 Front-End Specifications

-App.js: Create an Apollo Provider to make every request work with the Apollo server.

 SearchBooks.js:

 Use the Apollo useMutation() Hook to execute the SAVE_BOOK mutation in the handleSaveBook() function instead of the saveBook() function imported from the API file.